-- 16.2 Whilst the exact development/disposal strategy is being determined, it is envisaged that Phase 1 alone will safeguard or create between 400-500 jobs by providing high quality industrial space for business expansion, within the M65 Growth Corridor.
+- 16.2 Whilst the exact development/disposal strategy is being determined, it is envisaged that the Phase 2 area will be large enough and flexible enough to accommodate a wide range of unit sizes.
+It is expected that this Phase 2 extension shall safeguard or create up to 1000 full time equivalent jobs by providing high quality industrial space for business expansion, within the M65 Growth Corridor.
+This is in addition to around 400-500 full time equivalent jobs already safeguarded or created under Phase 1.
 The Council has had expressions of interest from a number of businesses keen to locate to the extended area, because the present site is operating at capacity.
-A failure to act will mean that the capacity of Pendle to create economic growth is severely constrained, with detrimental impacts upon prosperity and life chances of the local population. - The Council contends that the promotion of the Order is justified on 16.3 the basis of the strands of argument set out in sections 7-9 above - namely that the Order fully complies with the Strategic Planning Framework (as the site has been allocated as a Strategic Employment Site within the Core Strategy), the Order is backed by a strong case advanced in favour of economic development and the Order delivers on corporate goals that the Council has to improve the wellbeing of its people by exploiting opportunities to generate economic growth in order to improve the wellbeing of its people.
-Whilst the Order is justified in its own right with the anticipated creation or safeguarding of 400-500 jobs through Phase 1, it is but a starting point to generating a further 1100 jobs that would be created under Phase 2, thereby offering the prospect of 1500 jobs in total.
+A failure to act will mean that the capacity of Pendle to create economic growth is severely constrained, with detrimental impacts upon prosperity and life chances of the local population. - 16.3 The Council contends that the promotion of the Order is justified on the basis of the strands of argument set out in sections 7-9 above - namely that the Order fully complies with the Strategic Planning Framework (as the site has been allocated as a Strategic Employment Site within the Core Strategy), the Order is backed by a strong case advanced in favour of economic development and the Order delivers on corporate goals that the Council has to improve the wellbeing of its people by exploiting opportunities to generate economic growth in order to improve the wellbeing of its people.
+Whilst the Order is justified in its own right with the anticipated creation or safeguarding up to 1000 full time equivalent jobs through Phase 2, the proposed development shall consolidate the benefits delivered by Phase 1, bringing a combined increase of around 1400-1500 full time equivalent jobs.
 The Council contends that the proposals for the Order Land deliver on national and local planning policy to secure and deliver economic growth and also offers a significant contribution towards delivering on employment targets contained in the Lancashire Growth Deal 2015-2021 (Document 13) which looks to deliver 50,000 jobs across Lancashire by the turn of the decade.
-Accordingly, the Council contends that it has made out a compelling case in the public interest for the Order to be confirmed by the Secretary of State. - 16.4 The proposals comply with the Strategic Planning Framework, therefore it is expected that planning permission for the proposals will be granted.
-The Council has also been able to establish that the proposals are fully funded and there are therefore no impediments to implementation, should the Order be confirmed.
+Accordingly, the Council contends that it has made out a compelling case in the public interest for the Order to be confirmed by the Secretary of State.

-16.5 The Council is satisfied that the Order is promoted in the public interest for the proper statutory purpose under section 226(1)(a) Town and Country Planning Act 1990 (as amended).
-The land take covered by the Order is required immediately so that the process of extending the Industrial Estate can commence, thereby providing a strong platform on which to build long term sustainable economic growth that would bring significant social, economic and environmental benefits to Pendle and Lancashire in the years to come.
+- 16.4 The proposals comply with the Strategic Planning Framework, therefore it is expected that planning permission for the proposals will be granted.
+The Council has also been able to establish that the proposals are fully funded and there are therefore no impediments to implementation, should the Order be confirmed. - 16.5 The Council is satisfied that the Order is promoted in the public interest for the proper statutory purpose under section 226(1)(a) Town and Country Planning Act 1990 (as amended).
+The land take covered by the Order is required immediately so that the Phase 2 extension of the Industrial Estate can commence, thereby providing a strong platform on which to build long term sustainable economic growth that would bring significant social, economic and environmental benefits to Pendle and Lancashire in the years to come.